chocolatey/docs/input/en-us/general/release-notes/central-management.md

 * Fix - Web Site - Ensure consistent Date/Time Formatting used everywhere
 * Fix - Web Site - Corrected duplicate display of search input box on some screens
 * Fix - Web Site - Error when attempting to sort by any column in table on Computer Details screen
-* Fix - Web Site - Erorr when attempting to sort by Name or Package Title column in table on Software screen
+* Fix - Web Site - Error when attempting to sort by Name or Package Title column in table on Software screen
-* Fix - Web Site - Tab does not sort by oudated first on Software screen
+* Fix - Web Site - Tab does not sort by outdated first on Software screen
 * Fix - Web Site - Timezone modification doesn't provide useful information to user
 * Fix - Web Site - Only show Software that is installed on at least one machine
 * Fix - Web Site - Excel Export generates errors when DateTime values are included